UCLouvain-CBIO/SCP.replication/README.md

 ```

 As we'll release more vignettes, we will release new image tags.
 Make sure to
-pull the correct version for the vignette you want to reproduce (cf sections above).
+pull the correct version `vX` for the vignette you want to reproduce (cf sections above).

 Then, you can start an Rstudio session within a Docker container using: